nychealth/covid-vaccine-data/Readme.md

 The CIR keeps immunization records for all city residents — children and adults — throughout their lives.
 COVID-19 vaccination data are reported by vaccinating facilities to the CIR and may be delayed.
 Data are updated daily with a 1-day lag, meaning that the most recent data in today's update are from the day before.
 Data are preliminary and subject to change.

-As of 12/23/2021, data on additional doses administered are now available.
+Data on additional doses administered are now available, as well as trends on the number of NYC residents vaccinated by demographic group.

 ***